 - Make sure you get enough sleep.
 For most of us that’s about seven to eight hours.
 For more tips on how to get a good night’s sleep, check out this resource.

 - Try to find healthy ways to manage stress.
-This may mean you need to identify sources of stress in your life and ways to reduce it, such as delegating more, practicing saying no, or coming up with ideas to reduce conflict.
+This may mean you need to identify sources of stress in your life and ways to reduce it, such as delegating more, learn to say 'no', or come up with ideas to reduce conflict.
 Learning relaxation techniques such as controlled breathing, and strategies such as meditation or mindfulness can also help you cope better, as can regular exercise.
-A mental health professional can also help you learn ways to manage stress better, so reach out if you need more support.
+A mental health professional can teach you ways to manage stress better, so reach out if you need more support.
 It’s much easier to keep up a healthy lifestyle when you’re mentally well.
-If you’re a Medibank member with hospital cover* you can call 1800 644 325 to speak to a mental health professional for confidential support, advice or information.
+If you’re a Medibank member with hospital cover you can call 1800 644 325 to speak to a mental health professional for confidential support, advice or information.
+OSHC members should call the Student Health & Support line on 1800 887 283.

 - Get your body moving.
 Physical activity can help reduce stress hormones.
 Aim for at least 30 minutes of exercise on most days of the week.
 If you’re not used to it, build up slowly.